omeka/omeka-s-enduser/docs/content/item-sets.md

 Text fields are entered with text.
 The keyboard at the top of the field input indicates text.
 You can indicate the language for the content of an input using the globe symbol above the input (see the red arrow in the image below).
 Click on the globe to activate a text field, then enter the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes){target=_blank} code for the language in which the text is written.

 ### Omeka resource

-These fields create an internal link between the resource you are creating and the resource which fills that field.
+These fields create an internal link between the resource you are creating and the resource that fills that field.

 You have the option to use either another item or an item set.
-Once you select an item or item set, detailed information will load, and you must click "Select resource" to finish linking the resources.
-You can also click the "X" button in the upper right-hand corner to go back to the list of items or item sets.

-When creating an item set, you have the option to use either another item or an item set.

 Choosing a resource type will open a side drawer where you can browse all of those resources in the installation.
 You can use the search function at the top of the drawer to narrow down the list or to quickly find a specific item or item set.

 Once you select an item or item set, detailed information will load, and you must click "Select resource" to finish linking the resources.
 You can also click the "X" button in the upper right-hand corner to go back to the list of items or item sets.